AutoCAD Intermediate training

 Live online training

-• Your training is instructor-led, and hands-on – you’ll practice and carry out exercises throughout.
+- Your training is instructor-led, and hands-on – you’ll practice and carry out exercises throughout.
 No sessions are pre-recorded.

-• You can see and hear your trainer and the other course delegates.
+- You can see and hear your trainer and the other course delegates.
 Our trainer and the other delegates can see you (via your webcam) and hear you.

-• We’ll make the course files and resources available for you to download.
+- We’ll make the course files and resources available for you to download.

-• If you need assistance, you can share your screen with our trainer, and pass control to them.
+- If you need assistance, you can share your screen with our trainer, and pass control to them.

-• Your course is an Autodesk-accredited course.
+- Your course carries the same accreditations as our in-class courses, e.g. it is an Autodesk-accredited course.

-• Should you want to send a private message to your trainer, you can do so using chat.
+- Should you want to send a private message to your trainer, you can do so using chat.

-• You’re entitled to 30 days’ email support from your trainer.
+- You’re entitled to 30 days’ email support from your trainer.

 Hardware recommendations